Katriina Byström, Nils Pharo & Andrea Resmini

 Since the review process has taken its time and not all of the proposing authors could actually free up enough editing and discussion time from often berated calendars, some of them decided to aim for later publishing.
 That means that several promising manuscripts are already queued in the review process for later issues of the Journal.

-The review process has also revealed interesting subject matters, both practical and theoretical, which are now open for discussion - some of these internal to the Editorial Board and some eaching out to interested parties in the IA community.
+The review process has also revealed interesting subject matters, both practical and theoretical, which are now open for discussion - some of these internal to the Editorial Board and some eaching out to interested parties in the information architecture community.
 It is definitely clear that there are vitality and slight elusiveness when it comes to the scope of the Journal, and this is true for authors as well as for viewers.

-As our Editor in Chief Dorte Madsen wrote in her editorial "Shall We Dance?" in Volume 1, Issue1, Spring 2009, the Journal invites everyone to the ball: being an arena for both practitioners and researchers is a demanding task, and strictly dependent of the views readers, authors and the Editorial Board express and maintain.
-In the best tradition of co-design, the Journal will try to reach out even more in the coming months, as a joint view on the Journal's scope and its quality codex, where topical and reliable IA discussions are at the core, is paramount.
+As our Editor in Chief Dorte Madsen wrote in her editorial “Shall We Dance?” in Volume 1, Issue1, Spring 2009, the Journal invites everyone to the ball: being an arena for both practitioners and researchers is a demanding task, and strictly dependent of the views readers, authors and the Editorial Board express and maintain.
+In the best tradition of co-design, the Journal will try to reach out even more in the coming months, as a joint view on the Journal’s scope and its quality codex, where topical and reliable information architecture discussions are at the core, is paramount.